-Academic Probation or Dismissal
+Academic Dismissal, Probation, or Warning

-Rules for academic probations and dismissals vary according to the academic Program and may be found in the Program Student Handbooks.
-A student on probation/alert may not participate in work-study nor hold office in a class, student association, fraternal, or any other student organization.
-In addition, students on academic probation may not participate in off-campus meetings during the academic year.
-Students who are not making satisfactory progress will not be eligible to receive loan monies through programs of the federal government.
+Rules for academic dismissal, probations, or warning vary according to the academic Program and may be found in the Program Student Handbooks.
+Students who are not making satisfactory progress may not be eligible to receive loan monies through programs of the federal government (refer to the Financial Aid Policies section of the catalog for more detailed information).